zannloo/tp/docs/DeveloperGuide.md

     1. Condition 1: When the current directory is root directory,

         - Test case: `edit ~/grp-001/0123Y --phone 91919191`<br>
           Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the student, `0123Y` will have his phone number edited.
+Otherwise, the student `0123Y` will have his phone number edited.

         - Test case: `edit x`, `edit x --name Lucy --email lucy@gmail.com --phone 91919191` (where x is an invalid path)<br>
           Expected: An error message of `Invalid relative path` will be shown.

         - Test case: `edit --name Lucy --email lucy@gmail.com --phone 91919191`<br>
-          Expected: An error message of `Root directory cannot be edited.` will be shown.
+          Expected: An error message of `Root directory cannot be edited` will be shown.

         - Other incorrect `edit` commands to try: `edit`<br>
           Expected: An error message of `Invalid command format` will be shown.